thenithinbalaji/Text-Encrypter/README.md

 + When the Encryption option is chosen, the user is asked to enter the filename.
    + After the file is chosen, the app uses its in-built algorithm to encrypt the file and stores it in filename.en format.
    + The filename.en is completely unreadable by any software except this file encryptor program.
-+ Similarly, while decrypting, the filename.en file is chosen and the data inside it is decrypted back to machine-readable format.
++ Similarly, while decrypting, the filename.en file is chosen and the data inside it is decrypted back totext format.

 ## File Formats
 filename.txt